Fast & Furious: Main films

 The toll of multiple re-shoots dissuaded Wan from returning to the franchise and Universal hired F. Gary Gray to helm the eighth film, The Fate of the Furious.
 This film was to begin a new trilogy to conclude the franchise.
 The film was released in 2017 and received mixed reviews from critics, many of whom praised the performances and action sequences, but criticized the storyline and the long running time.
 It was an unabashed commercial success, grossing over $1.2 billion worldwide.
 Universal later announced that final two films will be released in May 2020 and April 2021, with Lin returning to direct.
 It was announced that Brewster would reprise her role as Mia Toretto, while screenwriter Daniel Casey was hired for the ninth film; F9 is the first film since Tokyo Drift not to be written by Morgan.
 Pre-production began in February 2019 in London, and filming began in June and concluded in November.
 John Cena was cast as the film's villain, portraying Jakob Toretto, Dom's brother.
 Moreover, Sung Kang returned as Han, while the film is the first to star Helen Mirren and saw Lucas Black reprise his role as Sean Boswell from Tokyo Drift.
 F9 was originally scheduled to be theatrically released on May 22, 2020, but was pushed back a year to April 2, 2021, due to the COVID-19 pandemic.
 It was then pushed back to May 28, 2021, and finally released in the United States on June 25.
 It broke pandemic box office records, grossing $726 million worldwide.

 Fast X was designed to be the final movie of the franchise which later evolved in becoming a two part finale.
 Justin Lin was brought back to direct both movies but left the process early on due to on set differences with Vin Diesel.
 Louis Leterrier was then hired as his replacement to direct the two part finale.
 At Universal's request, the two part finale was changed to a trilogy.
+However, Fast X under performed at the box-office and given its massive budget of nearly $400 million USD, Universal now opted for a standalone sequel which will serve as a finale to the entire franchise and if it can be produced for $200 million USD.
+This led to protracted negotiations but a sequel to Fast X, Fast Forever was announced on January 30th 2026 after three years of postponement, with a expected release date of March 17th 2028.
+Paul Walker's Character Brian O'Conner will return and the film will end the franchise after 27 years.